ricardofontanelli/laravel-telegram/README.md

 # LaravelTelegram
-A simple and lightweight Laravel 4 wrapper to interact with Telegram Bot.
+A simple and lightweight Laravel 4.2 and Laravel 5.* wrapper to interact with Telegram Bot.

 ## Get Started:
 * First of all, you should create a Telegram Bot, you can use [Bot Father](https://core.telegram.org/bots#6-botfather) to do that;